 The pros and cons are pretty self evident.
 You may have access to capital that otherwise you wouldn’t have since a family credit union may lend to you in times when traditional means wouldn’t touch you (unemployment and disability), however, if you fail to make a payment the entire family is likely to find out.

-How I Would Create a Family Credit Union
+How I Would Create a Legacy Using a Family Credit Union

 Beyond just the cool novelty of the family credit union I think it is shocking, almost deplorable, that at the current time it only has about have a million in assets under management.
 How I would try to grow the credit union is the same way I’d start one.